Jeremy Peyton Jones

-Jeremy Peyton Jones is a composer with a particular interest in the intersection between music / theatre / performance / live art and other time based media.
+Jeremy Peyton Jones was a composer with a particular interest in the intersection between music/theatre/performance/ live art and other time-based media.
 He was nominated for the Paul Hamlyn Artists Award 2015.

 He studied at Dartington College of Arts and Goldsmiths and in the 1970’s worked with John Cage and Christian Wolff.
 His work has been performed across the UK, Europe, Australia and North America and is regularly broadcast in the USA, Australia and the UK.
 Commissions include works for The Balanescu Quartet, The Harmonie Band, a chamber opera for The Royal Opera House's Garden Venture, the Australian contemporary music ensemble Topology and BBC Radio 3.
-Recently he has written works for the Canadian electric guitarist Tim Brady, harpsichordist Jane Chapman and the keyboard duo Keynote+.
+He wrote works for the Canadian electric guitarist Tim Brady, harpsichordist Jane Chapman and the keyboard duo Keynote+.
 In 2002 he was composer in residence at the Queensland Conservatorium, Brisbane.
-Recent projects include the ongoing music/theatre series Against Oblivion, Part 3 of which was premiered at Teatro Garibaldi, Palermo by the Sicilian Improvisers Orchestra in April 2014, Endings, a collaboration with electronic composer/sound artist Kaffe Matthews, and soundtracks for Imitating the Dog Theatre Company The Zero Hour (2012), A Farewell to Arms (2014) and The Train (2015)
+Projects included the ongoing music/theatre series Against Oblivion, Part 3 of which was premiered at Teatro Garibaldi, Palermo by the Sicilian Improvisers Orchestra in April 2014, Endings, a collaboration with electronic composer/sound artist Kaffe Matthews, and soundtracks for Imitating the Dog Theatre Company The Zero Hour (2012), A Farewell to Arms (2014) and The Train (2015)

 Undergraduate: Composition; Minimalism and Post-Minimalism; Mapping 20th-Century Music; Creative Research Project; Questions of Dramaturgy.